The following courses fulfill the LCI (Literatures, Cultures, Identities) requirement: ENG 344, 447, 458, and 475

-English 210A: Introduction to English Studies
+English 210: Introduction to English Studies

-English 210B: Introduction to English Studies
+English 210: Introduction to English Studies

-English 221: British Literature and Culture: Medieval to Renaissance
+English 221: British Literature I

 English 267: Literature as Art

-In this course, we will explore literary aesthetics, paying particular attention to the ways in which literature often intersects with visual art forms such as painting, drama, sculpture, and drawing.
-Together, we will read, watch, and look at a variety of texts, including novels, poems, films, literary and art theory, trial reports, paintings, photographs, and drawings.
-With each text, we will gain a better understanding of what constitutes a work of art (both literary and visual), how a work of art is created, and how it is understood by others.
-Major texts may include the novels The Picture of Dorian Gray by Oscar Wilde and My Name is Red by Orhan Pamuk, the film The Lives of Others, and the graphic novel V for Vendetta, by Alan Moore.
+In this course, we explore literary aesthetics, paying particular attention to the ways in which literature often intersects with visual art forms such as painting, drama, sculpture, and drawing.
+Together, we read, watch, and look at a variety of texts, including novels, poems, films, literary and art theory, trial reports, paintings, photographs, and drawings.
+With each text, we gain a better understanding of what constitutes a work of art (both literary and visual), how a work of art is created, and how it is understood by others.
+Major texts may include the novels The Picture of Dorian Gray by Oscar Wilde and My Name is Red by Orhan Pamuk, the film The Lives of Others, and the graphic novel V for Vendetta by Alan Moore.

-English 360B: Major Authors: Medieval Women Writers
+English 360: Major Authors: Milton

 English 402: Advanced Creative Writing: Fiction